-Specify what will the assessment inform and when e.g. The shelter cluster X Inter-cluster plan/strategy UN OCHA HNO & HRP REACH will feed H2R data to support the 2021 Nigeria Humanitarian Needs Overview and Humanitarian Response Plan. will use this data to draft its Revised Flash Appeal; ISWG Monthly findings to be presented at the ISWG. γγ, Cluster plan/strategy NGO platform plan/strategy regular presentations to INGO Forum X CH Analysis Workshop REACH through participation in bi-annual CH analysis workshops and FSL WASH/Nutrition/health analysis working group will provide timely updates and participation in analysis to identify areas with highest levels / highest risk levels of severe/extreme food insecurity Audience Type & ence type Dissemination Dissemination Specify who will the assessment inform and how you will disseminate to inform the X Pr rategic ogrammatic erational X General Product Mailing (e.g. REACH Nigeria mailing list, which includes sectoral and inter-sectorial coordination mail to NGO consortium; OHCT participants; donors) audience □ [C ther, Specify] X Cluster Mailing X Presentation of findings at Cluster meetings X Website Dissemination (Relief Web, REACH Resource Centre, & HDX) X Following the 6th month of data collection, monthly sectoral factsheets and data sets reporting on conditions at the LGA level (6 total) Detailed Х Yes □ No dissemination plan required General Objective To as ssist humanitarian actors in making m ore informed decisions about the scale, scope • through providing detailed information and • ds, displacement dynamics, and service access 0 '6' 01' (' / ) rd-to-reach areas in Nigeria.
-1 1 199 6 19 11 14 Specific Objective(s) • I vulnerabilities of populations in hard-to-reach s, whether they are internally displace bers. ed persons (IDP), returnees or host community rvice provision and access in hard-to-reach areas • The provident and access in hard to redoff map main displacement patterns to a and from hard-to-reach areas.
-Research Questions abilities of IDP, returnee and host community populations in hard-to-reach area s with regards to Food Security and Livelihoods
+Specify what will the assessment inform and when e.g. The shelter cluster X Inter-cluster plan/strategy UN OCHA HNO & HRP REACH will feed H2R data to support the 2021 Nigeria Humanitarian Needs Overview and Humanitarian Response Plan. will use this data to draft its Revised Flash Appeal; ISWG Monthly findings to be presented at the ISWG.
+Cluster plan/strategy NGO platform plan/strategy regular presentations to INGO Forum X CH Analysis Workshop REACH through participation in bi-annual CH analysis workshops and food security and livelihoods (FSL) WASH/Nutrition/health analysis working group will provide timely updates and participation in analysis to identify areas with highest levels / highest risk levels of severe/extreme food insecurity Audience Type & Audi ence type Dissemination Dissemination Specify who will the assessment inform and how you will disseminate to inform the X Pr rategic ogrammatic erational X General Product Mailing (e.g. REACH Nigeria mailing list, which includes sectoral and inter-sectorial coordination mail to NGO consortium; OHCT participants; donors) audience □ [O ther, Specify] X Cluster Mailing X Presentation of findings at Cluster meetings X Website Dissemination (Relief Web, REACH Resource Centre, & HDX) X Following the 6th month of data collection, monthly sectoral factsheets and data sets reporting on conditions at the LGA level (6 total) Detailed Х Yes □ No dissemination plan required General Objective and le ocation of the humanitarian response ore informed decisions about the scale, scope through providing detailed information and ds, displacement dynamics, and service access Specific Objective(s) To identify the cross-sectoral needs and vulnerabilities of populations in hard-to-reach areas, whether they are Internally displaced persons (IDP), returnees or host community members.
+To provide up-to-date information on service provision and access in hard-to-reach areas.
+To map main displacement patterns to and from hard-to-reach areas.
+Research Questions • abilities of IDP, returnee and host community s with regards to Food Security and Livelihoods